cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 Now give yourself a pat on the back, have a relax and when ready work through the submission process below before you tear things down.

+## Extension

+Try the above exercises using the AWS CLI to provision the various required aspects

 ## Submission process